tomjaguarpaw/H2/posts/how-i-use-dante.md

 * I wish it were easier to understand the diagnostics from `dante-diagnose`.

-* dante doesn't seem to cope with hs-boot files
+* Dante doesn't seem to cope with hs-boot files